 Adding apps to Apple Configurator

-You can import a purchased app into Apple Configurator using the + button in the App panel.
-Or, you can select the app in iTunes, Control-click and select Show in Finder, then drag it into the Apple Configurator App panel or onto the Apple Configurator icon in the Dock.
+You can import a purchased app into Apple Configurator using the Add (+) button in the App panel.
+Or, you can select the app in iTunes then drag it into the Apple Configurator App panel.

 After adding a paid app to Apple Configurator, import VPP codes for it.
 Click the indicator with the numeral 0 in it to reveal the VPP Code Management sheet and click Import Redemption Codes..., then select the spreadsheet containing your redemption codes.
 The redemption codes will be listed in the second column.